Metimol1/VisionCraft/README.md

 ```

 ## Beta features
+> [!IMPORTANT]
-The features written below are in open testing, may occasionally stop working and may be removed or changed.
+> The features written below are in open testing, may occasionally stop working and may be removed or changed.

 ### SDXL-Turbo